Benchmarking Agentic Newswriting via Journalistic Workflows: NEWSAGENT

 \subsubsection{Task formulation}

-Each validated article is converted into a newswriting task in which the agent is provided with the title, release date, and all firsthand information.
+Each validated article is converted into a newswriting task in which the agent is provided with the news title, release date, and all firsthand information.
 The agent must produce a complete article through iterative search, editing, and rephrasing, where the \textit{object} serves as the smallest unit for these operations.
-Historical information is stored separately with time stamps, enabling retrieval during search while preventing access to content published after the release date.
-All multimodal content is converted into text to ensure compatibility with text-only language models.
+Historical information is stored separately with timestamps, enabling retrieval during search while preventing access to content published after the release date.
+All inputs are represented as text objects (including captions and transcripts), so NEWSAGENT evaluates agentic newswriting at the semantic level.